shiyamon/MyoAndroidPluginForUnity/README.md

 # MyoAndroidPluginForUnity
 Myo plugin for Unity Android.
 This plugin enables you to build Android application in a simillar way with the method describe in http://grimpixelstudios.com/getting-the-myo-armband-to-work-with-unity-on-android/
+but you don't need to export Android project.
+You can build apk directly from Unity.

 Currently, wrapped methods are very limited.
 You can get Myo orientation, pose, and connect/disconnect.
 C# implementation inside Unity sample is way ugly, in order to keep compatibility with original Mac SDK.